parse-community/docs/_includes/cloudcode/cloud-code.md

 *Available only on parse-server cloud code starting 2.6.2*

-Sometimes you may want monitor Live Query Event to be used with a 3rd Party such as datadog.
-The `onLiveQueryEvent` trigger can be logging events triggered, number of clients connected, number of subscriptions and errors.
+Sometimes you may want to monitor Live Query Events to be used with a 3rd Party such as datadog.
+The `onLiveQueryEvent` trigger can log events triggered, number of clients connected, number of subscriptions and errors.

 ```javascript
 Parse.Cloud.onLiveQueryEvent(({